dmcg/minutest/README.md

 You can find the latest binaries and source in a Maven-compatible format on [JCenter](https://bintray.com/dmcg/oneeyedmen-mvn/minutest)

 You will need to include JUnit 5 on your test classpath.
-If you can work out what to do based on the [JUnit 5 docs](https://junit.org/junit5/docs/current/user-guide/#installation) then you're ready to use minutest.
+If you can work out what to do based on the [JUnit 5 docs](https://junit.org/junit5/docs/current/user-guide/#installation) then you're ready to use Minutest.

 ## Usage